jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DataGrail-Privacy-Trends-2024.md

-DataGrails Data Privacy Trends Report
 REPORT

 2024 Data
 Privacy Trends

+DataGrail’s Data Privacy Trends Report

 Executive Summary

 Consumers are more aware of the risks related to sharing personal information online.
 Data privacy laws are getting stricter.
 And data privacy is more important than ever, especially as GenAI becomes the new standard.
-DataGrails 2024 Data Privacy Trends Report shows how these factors are playing out on the ground and provides a benchmark for businesses to see how they are tracking.
+DataGrail’s 2024 Data Privacy Trends Report shows how these factors are playing out on the ground and provides a benchmark for businesses to see how they are tracking.

 Businesses are receiving more privacy requests, also known as Data Subject Requests (DSRs) every year; we saw a 246% increase in requests from 2021 to 2023\.
 For every one million consumer identities, manually processing DSRs costs about $800K.
 Consumers are taking more control over their personal data by, among other things, accessing it, deleting it, or requesting businesses not to sell or share it.

-With this report, we hope to provide insights into how many DSRs businesses are getting (spoiler: its a lot more than last year), reveal which types of DSRs are most common, uncover the costs of dealing with privacy requests, and reveal one important area in which businesses risk violating the law.
+With this report, we hope to provide insights into how many DSRs businesses are getting (spoiler: it’s a lot more than last year), reveal which types of DSRs are most common, uncover the costs of dealing with privacy requests, and reveal one important area in which businesses risk violating the law.
 Legal and cultural trends mean every company should be taking privacy seriously, and this report can help you navigate this fast\-developing landscape.

+datagrail.io

 2
-datagrail.io

 Highlights

+An overview of key privacy trends to watch

+ 246%

+Increase in total DSR volume per 1M identities from 2021 to 2023

+\~

+ 38%

+YoY cost increase for DSR
+management from 2022

  40%

 Of DSRs are deletion
 requests, far outpacing
 access requests

-3
-datagrail.io
-An overview of key privacy trends to watch
-246%
+ 859

+Average number of DSRs
+per 1M identities in 2023

  $881K

 Per year cost of processing Deletion \&
 Access requests per 1M identities in 2023
-859
-Average number of DSRs
-per 1M identities in 2023

  75%

-Of organizations re 3 or more cookie trackers despite not consenting to tracking; discovered after auditing
+Of organizations ﬁre 3 or more cookie trackers despite not consenting to tracking; discovered after auditing
 5000 websites
-38%
-YoY cost increase for DSR
-management from 2022

  80%

-DSRs come from the global communityfrom regions not protected by privacy laws Requests come from every state and every country not just those with privacy laws protecting its citizens.
-34% of requests in the U.S. are made by people in states that didnt have privacy laws in effect.
+DSRs come from the global community—from regions not protected by privacy laws Requests come from every state and every country — not just those with privacy laws protecting its citizens.
+34% of requests in the U.S. are made by people in states that didn’t have privacy laws in effect.

-Increase in total DSR volume per 1M identities from 2021 to 2023
+datagrail.io

+3

 Methodology
-4
-datagrail.io

 DataGrail analyzed the Data Subject Requests
 (DSRs) it helped process on behalf of customers from January 1 \- December 31,
-1\.
-The customer set has more than 700 million records, where a record is dened as a single, individual record associated with a unique identier within a customer's database.
+2023\.
+The customer set has more than 700 million records, where a record is deﬁned as a single, individual record associated with a unique identiﬁer within a customer's database.
-To determine the cost of processing requests, we used Gartners manual processing estimate of $1,524 per DSR.
+To determine the cost of processing requests, we used Gartner’s manual processing estimate of $1,524 per DSR.
 This statistic comes from
-Gartners 2023 report, Market Guide for
+Gartner’s 2023 report, Market Guide for
 Subject Rights Request Automation.

 The dataset includes information from companies of all sizes, from startups to publicly traded household names.
 To normalize